MLHale/nebraska-gencyber-modules/restful_api/README.md

 }
 ```

-and you should see your led light up.
+and you should see your LED light up.
 You just used REST!

 ### Checkpoint